ThePapaw/psmc-19/README.md

 # psmc-19

 This repository is primarily for the development of PSMC-19 (Papaw's Son Media Center), a fork of XBMC/Kodi Media Center.
-All items hosted here are for learning and educational purposes only.
+All items hosted or linked here are for learning and educational purposes only.
 They include:

 • <B>PSMC v19.4</B> - psmc-19.4-Matrix-arm64-v8a (64bit for devices like Nvidea Shield) <BR>
 • <B>PSMC v19.4</B> - psmc-19.4-Matrix-armeabi-v7a (32bit version for most android devices)